Florida vs. UCF Gasparilla Bowl NCAA Football Odds, Plays and Insights | December 23, 2021

 Florida Stats and Trends

-- Florida has played 12 games, with three wins against the spread.
+- In Florida's 12 games this year, it has three wins against the spread.

-- The Gators have covered the spread twice this season when favored by 6.5 points or more (in nine chances).
+- This season, the Gators have just two ATS wins in nine games as a favorite of 6.5 points or more.

-- Florida's games this year have hit the over four times in 12 opportunities (33.3%).
+- Florida's games this year have gone over the total in four out of 12 opportunities (33.3%).

 - Florida is 3-4 against the spread and 5-2 overall this season when the team scores more than 25.2 points.

-- In games that Florida picks up over 368.9 yards, the team is 3-5 against the spread and 5-3 overall.
+- Florida is 3-5 against the spread and 5-3 overall when the team churns out more than 368.9 yards.

-- The Gators have turned the ball over one more time (21 total) than the Knights have forced a turnover (20) this season.
+- This year, the Gators have turned the ball over 21 times, one more than the Knights' takeaways (20).

 - Find the latest spread and moneyline odds for Florida at SISportsbook.